-$$\mathbf{b} = \mathbf{\Psi}q'(\mathbf{S} - \overline{\mathbf{S}}) \tag{4}$$
+$$\mathbf{b} = \mathbf{\Psi}{a}^{\prime}(\mathbf{S} - \overline{\mathbf{S}}) \tag{4}$$

 The latent coordinates b represent the linear combination of deformations from the average paths taken by the joints.
-An example of that can be seen in fig. 5.
-In this example, the thick lines represent the mean path and the others represent ± 3 standard deviations in the direction of each eigenvector which are called modes.
+An example of that can be seen in Figure 6.
+In this example, the thick lines represent the mean path and the others represent $\pm 3$ standard deviations in the direction of each eigenvector which are called modes.
 The first mode represents the twisting of the hand's path around the elbow and shoulder.
 The second mode shows the coordination of angles when moving the hand and elbow together.
 The third mode represent the bulginess of the path taken by the hand and shoulder around the middle.
 We see that these deformation modes have meaningful mechanical interpretations.

-4.2 Extrinsic features using DCS
+Extrinsic features using DCS 2.4

 PCA performs a linear transform (i.e. rotation and projection in (3)) which maps the trajectory space into the eigenspace.
 The mapping between constraint space and eigenspace is generally nonlinear.
 To learn this mapping we use a special type of self organizing maps called Dynamic Cell Structure which is a hybrid between radial basis networks and topologically preserving maps [9].
 DCS networks have many advantages: They have a simple structure which makes it easy to interpret results, they adapt efficiently to training data and they can cope with changing distributions.
 They consist of neurons that are connected to each other locally by a graph distributed over the input space.
-These neurons also have radial basis functions which are Gaussian functions used to interpolate between these neighbors.
-The DCS network adapts to the nonlinear distribution by growing dynamically to fit the samples until some error measure is minimized.
-When a DCS network is trained, the output $\mathbf{b}{DCS}(\mathbf{x})$ which is a point in eigenspace can be computed by summing the activations of the best matching neuron (i.e. closest) to the input vector \mathbf{x} representing a point in constraint space and the local neighbors to which it is connected by an edge which is defined by the function $A_p(\mathbf{x})$.
-The output is defined as
+11

-Fig. 5.
-The first three variation modes of a kinematic chain representing the shoulder, elbow and hand constructed in 3D space.
+Figure 6: The first three variation modes of a kinematic chain representing the shoulder, elbow and hand constructed in 3D space.
 The middle thick line is the mean trajectory and the others represent $\pm 1, \pm 2, \pm 3$ standard deviations along each eigenvector.

-Fig. 6.
-Distribution of eigenvalues (bright regions represent maxima) in the angular space of the end position of the hand.
+Figure 7: Distribution of eigenvalues (bright regions represent maxima) in the angular space of the end position of the hand.